a11cf0/NVSR/README.md

 # nvsr

-Nvsr is a screen reader for Neovim, cross-platform console text editor.
+Nvsr is a screen reader for Neovim, the best cross-platform console text editor.
+NVSR stands for NeoVim Screen Reader.
 Nvsr is a fully refactored and improved fork of [Neoreader](https://github.com/MaxwellBo/neoreader).

 ## Features